North Island College holds workshop about pro photo program - BC Local News

-Learn about launching a professional photography career during an NIC portfolio workshop and information session in Campbell River on March 11.
+Learn about launching a professional photography career during a North Island College portfolio workshop and information session, March 11.

 The event will take place from 6 to 7 p.m. at NIC’s Campbell River campus in Room C226.